Find Effective Programs for Adolescents and Teenagers at Artemis

 - Rebellious Behavior.
 If your teen starts breaking the rules and defying authority seemingly out of nowhere, this could demonstrate their addiction to risky behavior, identifying a potential drug problem.

-Discovering your teenager has developed a drug addiction can be alarming, leaving you feeling isolated, overwhelmed, or afraid to seek help over potential legal and social implications.
+Discovering your teenager has developed a drug addiction or was caught at school possessing a drug can be alarming.
+This may leave you feeling isolated, overwhelmed, or afraid to seek help due to potential legal and social implications.
 The truth is, you’re far from alone, and the only negative outcome you could face is the result of not seeking help for your teenager.

 Up To 100% of Rehab Costs Covered By Insurance